Skip to Main Content

 Page Limits

-When you use the save, email, and print functions, you will see there is a limit on how many pages you can use at once.
-For most ebooks, the limit is 100 pages, but some books may allow as little as three pages.
+When you use the download and print functions, you will see there is a limit on how many pages you can use at once.
+For most eBooks, the limit is 100 pages (see screenshot below), but some books may only allow as little as three pages.

-Very often the limit is enough to print the chapter you are currently viewing (see the This section option).
+Often, the limit is at least enough to print the chapter you are currently viewing.

-What if you want to save more than the limit being displayed?
-First, save as much as you can.
-Then close your browser and come back to the database after 20-30 minutes, and you will find that the limit has been reset.
+What if you want to download/print more than the limit being displayed?
+First, do as many pages as you can.
+Then close your browser and come back to the database after 20-30 minutes.
+You will find that the limit has been reset.

 Source: Sacramento City College Library